 |Balance type||Interest rates and durations||Introductory fee|

-We may make other promotional offers available to you in the future and will show them on your monthly statement if you use them.
+We will notify you before any promotional offers you have taken out expire.
+We may also make other promotional offers available to you in the future.
+If we do, we will notify you from time to time and show them on your monthly statement if you use them.

 |Balance type||Simple %||Effective %|

 |Default charges – The simple interest rate is X.XXXXX%.|